CJRiverFlow/BlogQnA/README.md

 Add the `--gpu` flag to `python train_model.py` for training on gpu.

-The training process could long and a good way to train the model using gpu is with google colab, I have adapted the training process in the following notebook using gpu: `url`, at the end the model can be dowloaded and moved to the `models` folder.
+The training process can be long, and a good way to train the model using a GPU is with Google Colab.
+I have adapted the training process in the following notebook using a GPU: `url`.
+At the end, the model can be downloaded and moved to the repository directory and decompressed with `unzip fine_tuned_model.zip`.
+The model and tokenizer will be saved in the models folder.

-I have fine-tunned a model with the first 20 blogposts and 20 epochs, this is available here: `url`
+I have fine-tunned a model with the first 20 blogposts and 10 epochs, this is available here: `https://colab.research.google.com/drive/15xZfcNWBrs13iMiEsTlXPO5269hUjaHZ?usp=sharing`

 ## Test the console application

-The console application can be tested by running: `python main.py`, example:
+The console application can be tested by running: `python main.py`, it could take some seconds to load the models.
+Example:
 ![console example](images/test_1.png)

 ## Model evaluation